Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 List of any technical papers, tutorials, or online resources consulted during the project.
 ## 9. Trigger Functions and Implementation Details
 ### 9.1.
 Trigger 1: Play/Stop Note (Hold)
-Functionality: Sends a MIDI note-on message when pressed and holds the note.
+Sends a MIDI note-on message when pressed and holds the note.
 When released, it sends a MIDI note-off message.
 ### 9.2.
 Trigger 2: Play/Stop Control (Hold)
-Functionality: Similar to Trigger 1 but mapped to a MIDI control change (CC) message instead of a note.
+Similar to Trigger 1 but mapped to a MIDI control change (CC) message instead of a note.
 Assigned to a specific MIDI CC number to this trigger.
-It sends a value of 127 when pressed and 0 when released
+It sends a value of 127 when pressed and 0 when released enabling or disabling control parameter tweaking.
 ### 9.3.
 Trigger 3: Play/Stop Function (Toggle)
-Functionality: Toggles a MIDI function on/off with each press, rather than holding it.
-The firmware keeps track of the toggle state and sends corresponding MIDI messages each time the trigger is activated
+Toggles a MIDI function on/off with each press, rather than holding it.
+The firmware keeps track of the toggle state and sends corresponding MIDI messages each time the trigger is activated.
+Used to enable or disable the delay plugin in the demo preset.
 ## Hardware Runtime Tests
 ### A sum of test scripts for testing & debugging hardware components.